smabernathy27/Final_Project/README.md

 ---

-### **Extract, Transform, and Load with SQL**
+### **March Madness Database with SQL**
-Once the dataset CSV files are imported succesfully into a **PostgreSQL** database using **pgAdmin**, we can start to clean, organize, and perform exploratory data analysis on March Madness datasets.
+Once the dataset CSV files are imported succesfully into a **PostgreSQL** database using **pgAdmin**, we cleaned, organized, and performed initial exploratory data analysis on the pulled March Madness datasets above.
 >> ***PostgreSQL** is a database engine that implements SQL standards and listens as a server on a network TCP port to provide its abilities.
 On the other hand, **pgAdmin** is a graphical user interface administration tool for **PostgreSQL**.
 It’s a client that allows you to manipulate schema and data on an instance or multiple instances of PostgreSQL engines.*

-, we wrote and executed SQL queries in a query tool:
+Basing the relational database of the imported datasets off our initially diagrammed ERD, we wrote and executed ***SQL queries*** in a query tool with **pgAdmin**:
 > [March_Madness.sql]()

-The resulting created tables for building a March Madness database exported as CSV files below:
+To create tables for building one March Madness **PostgreSQL database**, exported as the CSV files below:
 > [Tournament Game Data](https://github.com/smabernathy27/Final_Project/blob/main/)
 > [Tournament Team Data](https://github.com/smabernathy27/Final_Project/blob/main/)
 > [Tournament Conference Data](https://github.com/smabernathy27/Final_Project/blob/main/)